DeiInvictus/deiinvictus.github.io/_posts/2025-02-08-campaign-for-science-and-progress.markdown

 The study of mathematics serves as a testament to one's ability to think critically and approach problems with a logical mindset.
 An Associate of Science degree in STEM fields, for instance, provides a comprehensive foundation in various mathematical and scientific disciplines, including **college algebra, college chemistry I w/ labs, college chemistry II w/ labs, trigonometry, calculus I, calculus II, calculus III, physics w/ calculus I, physics w/ calculus II**.
 By comparison, a PhD in theology, and other underwater basket weaving majors, stops at algebra.

 Yes, an AS degree in science is infinitely more impressive!
+But why stop there?

 <!-- In contrast, certain fields of study, such as theology or other less quantitatively oriented majors, may not require the same level of mathematical rigor, with their mathematical coursework often culminating in algebra.
 This distinction highlights the unique demands and intellectual challenges inherent to STEM fields, which can help foster a strong foundation in critical thinking, problem-solving, and analytical reasoning. -->